wxldragon/wxldragon.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year master's student in the School of Cyber Science and Engineering at _Huazhong University of Science and Technology_, Wuhan, China, focusing on the research of **adversarial attacks and defenses in 2D and 3D computer vision**.
+I am currently a second-year master's student in the School of Cyber Science and Engineering at _Huazhong University of Science and Technology_, Wuhan, China, focusing on the research of _adversarial attacks and defenses in 2D and 3D computer vision_.
 I obtained a Bachelor of Engineering degree from Huazhong University of Science and Technology in 2022.

 Publications
 ------
+***ECLIPSE: Expunging Clean-label Indiscriminate Poisons via Sparse Diffusion Purification***
+**<u>Xianlong Wang</u>**, Shengshan Hu, Yechao Zhang, Ziqi Zhou, Leo Yu Zhang, Peng Xu, Wei Wan, Hai Jin
+In _Proceedings of the 29th European Symposium on Research in Computer Security **(ESORICS 2024)**_

 ***Detector Collapse: Backdooring Object Detection to Catastrophic Overload or Blindness***
 Hangtao Zhang, Shengshan Hu, Yichen Wang, Leo Yu Zhang, Ziqi Zhou, **<u>Xianlong Wang</u>**, Yanjun Zhang, Chao Chen
 In _Proceedings of the 33rd International Joint Conference on Artificial Intelligence **(IJCAI 2024)**_